Table of Contents

 Semester Ticket Benefits

-- It is usually included in university fees or available at a fixed price
+- Included in university fees or available at a fixed price

-- It allows unlimited travel for the whole semester (about 6 months)
+- Gives unlimited travel for one semester (about 6 months)

-- Students can use buses, trams, S-Bahn, and regional trains
+- Can use buses, trams, S-Bahn, and regional trains

 - No need to buy daily or monthly tickets

-- You can travel freely to university, city areas, and nearby towns
+- Helps travel to university, city areas, and nearby towns

 Public Transport System

-- S-Bahn (trains): Connects suburbs and nearby cities
+- S-Bahn trains: for suburbs and nearby cities

 Cycling Culture